Business Systems Analysis (BSAN)

 BSAN 383.
 Descriptive Analytics and Visualization.
 1 Unit.

 This course introduces the concept of Business Intelligence (BI).
 Students will learn how BI is used by organizations to make better business decisions, use fewer resources, and improve the bottom line.
 This course provides an overview of business intelligence topics as well as hands-on experiences.
 Topics include business analytics, data visualization, data mining, data warehousing and business performance management.
 Prerequisite: BSAN 250 or SOBA 203.

 BSAN 385.
 Independent Study.
 0.25 or 1 Units.

 BSAN 390.
 Special Topics in Business Systems and Analytics.
-1 Unit.
+0.5 or 1 Units.

 This course is designed to acquaint students with current trends and issues in information technology by focusing on one of a number of information technology topics.
 Topics currently addressed in this course are Database Applications, Advanced Spreadsheet Analysis, or Open-Source Web Site Development.
 Prerequisite: BSAN 250 or SOBA 203.

 BSAN 393.
 Communications Networks.
 1 Unit.

 This course provides an in-depth examination of data communication processes and structure.
 Central focus is on LAN, WAN, and Intranet technologies, as well as design and implementation of networking applications within the organization.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 398.
 Databases and Big Data.
 1 Unit.

 This course provides in-depth coverage of enterprise level database technology issues including data modeling, logical and physical table design, and implementation in a relational DBMS environment.
 Students gain hands-on experience in the use of enterprise-level development techniques such as CASE tools and advanced SQL.
 Prerequisite: BSAN 250 or SOBA 203.

 BSAN 461.
 Business Process Management.
 1 Unit.

 This course provides an extensive investigation of a company’s core business processes and the interactions within and between them.
 The primary focus of this course is the application of information technologies to transform organizations and improve their performance.
 Students will gain in-depth knowledge of enterprise systems, to include hands-on experience with SAP ERD software, and the role they play in changing organizations.
-Prerequisite: BSAN 250.
+Prerequisite: BSAN 250 or SOBA 203.

 BSAN 465.
 Predictive Analytics.
 1 Unit.